ahdinosaur/cv.mikey.nz/README.md

 January 2012 to April 2013

-- wrote software to facilitate the job of the team i was originally hired for
+- wrote software to facilitate the job of the team I was originally hired for

 ### Founder @ [Cal Security Enthusiasts Club](http://calsec.berkeley.edu)